Wellbeing and Pastoral Care

 This includes weekly/fortnightly Big Questions sessions, regular seminars and events with guest speakers, fellowship and encouragement in our student Christian groups and the support of our Chaplaincy Student Team.
 Our School Chaplain is always available to students and their families, to provide support and a listening ear.

-Any matters relating to bullying and harassment are also handled by the Student Growth Team.
-The team shows procedural fairness when handling complaints and investigations and will partner with families to bring about appropriate resolutions.
+Any matters relating to bullying, discrimination or violence are handled by the Wellbeing Team or Primary Executive.
+There is an Assistant Principal who has responsibility to ensure that procedural fairness is shown when handling complaints and investigations.
+NBCS will partner with families to bring about appropriate solutions.

-Our policies and procedures are built on the belief that every area of conflict is an opportunity for both home and school to strengthen relationships and teach important life skills to young people.
+Our policies and procedures take a strong stand on these issues, but are also built on the belief that every area of conflict is an opportunity to strengthen relationships and teach important life skills to young people.
 We provide expert conflict resolution and mediation support.

 Our Mentor Group structure reinforces the foundation of pastoral care and relational approach.
-Each student is placed in a gender-based group within the Stage structure.
-A Mentor Group consists of 15 students from the two grades of each Stage.
+Each student is placed in a Mentor Group within their Year Group, which consists of approximately 15 students.
 The Mentor, who is the lead-teacher of the team, has the primary function of caring for the educational and pastoral needs of the students.

 Our Wellbeing Team plays an important role in building a strong, vibrant and connected community at our school.
 If you would like to know more how our team can support you and your family, you can email email@example.com